jzenn/gnn-mcm/README.md

 >

-## Installation
+## Installation (Virtual Environment)

-We recommend using a virtual environment.
+We recommend using a virtual environment to avoid dealing with other packages installed in the system.
+First, clone the repository using `git clone git@github.com:jzenn/gnn-mcm.git` and navigate to the repository folder with `cd gnn-mcm`.
 Two choices for installing virtual environments are given below.

 ### Environment: `conda` (recommended)